kkamara/kkamara/README.md

 >
 > <p>Born & raised in south east London, I have excellent IT skills.
 I am a great time keeper with outstanding organisational skills.
 I am also always willing to learn new skills.
 I am friendly, helpful and polite, with a good sense of humour.
 I am able to work both independently and in busy teams.</p>
 >
 ><p>From my time as the lead developer at Jobsender.
 I am outgoing, tactful and capable of listening effectively when solving problems.
-Most importantly - I am dedicated and committed to performing to the best ability.
+Most importantly, I am dedicated and committed to performing to the best ability.
 I am a person who strives to complete personal and team goals.</p>
 >
 >
 ><p>I am a firm believer in using the right tool for the job.
 Specializing in backend server development I was fortunate to achieve a UK government award for my work with secure web systems.</p>